Wild Tails: the Value of Story-telling

 Call for papers: https://www.wildlifetourism.org.au/call-for-papers-wildlife-tourism-conference-2024/

-A detailed report will be published on this website after the conference, as was done for our 2022 event
+A report (with content permission from each presenter) will be published on this website as for our 2022 event

 Program